 9 Use a VPN service

 When travelling or using public networks, it’s a good idea to use a tool that can encrypt your information.
-A VPN masks your actual location, allowing you to use external networks without detection.
+According to VPN Test a VPN masks your actual location, allowing you to use external networks without detection.

 10 Be careful with your app selection